DevExpress/devextreme-demos/JSDemos/Demos/ActionSheet/Basics/description.md

 ## Handle Button Clicks

-The component can perform a custom action when the user clicks the button.
-Use the [onItemClick](/Documentation/ApiReference/UI_Components/dxActionSheet/Configuration/#onItemClick) property to handle a custom item click.

-You can also handle the click on the default **Cancel** button.
-For this, assign a custom handler to the [onCancelClick](/Documentation/ApiReference/UI_Components/dxActionSheet/Configuration/#onCancelClick) property.

-In this demo, the ActionSheet component displays notification with a button name, when you click the button.
+You can assign a function to the [onItemClick](/Documentation/ApiReference/UI_Components/dxActionSheet/Configuration/#onItemClick) property to handle button clicks.
+Use the `e.itemData` field within the function to determine which button was clicked.
+You can also use the [onCancelClick](/Documentation/ApiReference/UI_Components/dxActionSheet/Configuration/#onCancelClick) property handle a click on the built-in **Cancel** button.
+In this demo, the ActionSheet component displays a notification with a button name when you click a button.